googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • The simple past tense and past participle of these verbs are formed by adding “-ed” or “-d”.

-• They often do not change any spellings, thus making them easier to learn.
+• They often do not change the root spelling, thus making them easier to learn.

 • They are the most common form of verbs in day-to-day English and work wonders with other parts of the sentence.